spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 We now have a server VM1 and a client running a shovel to the server VM2, TCP 5671 Success AMQP.

+We now have a client that trust the server and uses the server CA certificates, verifies server, checks that the server present a certificate with our configured SNI in CN of the sertificate.
+Shovel is configured with AMQPS, SSL/TLS towards the server.
+Forcing the client to only accept a server with a certificate from the trust and a matching SNI.
+This can be enough in many situations.

 ## Configure for mtls

 Now that you have both certificates and the tls shovel is success, we can configure for mtls and X.509 authentication.